jerome-teo/apps-script-api/README.md

 * `userId` (one required) - the user ID we want to request

 #### `getManyStatus`
-Get the status of many fields by multiple IDs
+Get the status of many rows by multiple IDs

 **Params**:
 * `userId` (one or many required) - the user ID (or IDs) we want to request

 #### `getAllStatus`
-Gets the status of all rows from the databse
+Gets the status of all rows from the database

 No params, always returns all rows